yanyu0729/trade-portfolio-tool/README.md

 ## Overview

-The spreadsheet-based tool allows users to explore the environmental and economic impacts of partial transitions in U.S.–China agricultural trade portfolios.
+The spreadsheet-based tool allows users to explore the environmental impacts of partial transitions in U.S.–China agricultural trade portfolios.

 Users can modify parameters including: